smaremanda/add-in-docs/reference/excel/worksheet.md

 ### getCell(row: number, column: number)
 Gets the range object containing the single cell based on row and column numbers.
-The cell can be outside the bounds of its parent range, so long as it's stays within the worksheet grid.
+The cell can be outside the bounds of its parent range as long as it stays within the worksheet grid.

 #### Syntax
 ```js